Our research is editorially independent but we may earn a commission for purchases made through our links.

 Mexico’s Caribbean coast is popular with honeymooners, and it’s ideal for couples who want to explore ancient ruins, take a dip in crystal clear cenotes and enjoy a little nightlife too.
-Teotihuacan boasts the Pyramid of the Sun, Pyramid of the Moon and the Avenue of the Dead, and alongside those, you can explore Monte Alban, the jungle clad ruins of Coba and the Temples of Uxmal ruins.
-Located on the Yucatan Peninsula, Tulum was one of the last cities built by the Mayans and hosts one of the best preserved Mayan sites on the east coast of Mexico. while the ruins can be enjoyed in a day trip from Cancun, those that stay in Tulum can enjoy its picturesque beaches that offer outstanding snorkeling and diving.
+Teotihuacan boasts the Pyramid of the Sun, Pyramid of the Moon and the Avenue of the Dead, and alongside those, you can explore Monte Alban, the jungle-clad ruins of Coba and the Temples of Uxmal ruins.
+Located on the Yucatan Peninsula, Tulum was one of the last cities built by the Mayans and hosts one of the best-preserved Mayan sites on the east coast of Mexico.
+While the ruins can be enjoyed on a day trip from Cancun, those that stay in Tulum can enjoy its picturesque beaches that offer outstanding snorkeling and diving.

-Wildlife loving honeymooners might want to consider Rwanda.
-While it may sound like a rather unusual destination for a honeymoon, its forests are home to two-thirds of the world’s remaining mountain gorillas, a population estimated to be less than 900.
+Wildlife-loving honeymooners might want to consider Rwanda.
+While it may sound like a rather unusual destination for a honeymoon, its forests are home to two-thirds of the world’s remaining mountain gorillas, a population estimated to be about 1,000.
 Tracking mountain gorillas in this “land of a thousand hills” is an experience of a lifetime.
 In this small country on the highest African plateau in the heart of the continent, the undulating hills and mountains are enshrouded in mist every morning, hence the saying, “gorillas in the mist.”
 In Volcanoes National Park, there are ten groups of gorillas accessible to tourists through various operators which run tours tracking these magnificent creatures through the dense forest.
-Volcanoes Safaris accommodates travelers in eco-luxury lodges decorated by locally commissioned artists and designers.

 Vancouver Island, situated off the west coast of British Columbia, Canada, is home to lush forests, white-capped waves, endless beaches, rugged shorelines, roaring rivers and soaring glaciers that provide a setting ideal for outdoor adventure.
 There are a wealth of hiking trails, walking paths and biking routes, as well as the opportunity for horseback riding, caving, golfing, and, of course, adventures on the water.
 Sea kayaking Johnstone Strait, near the small town of Telegraph Cove, offers one of the most amazing adventures of a lifetime.
-The area is home to the largest concentration of killer whales on the coast, and the shear thrill of viewing these incredible animals in the wild is something you’ll never forget.
-Wildheart Adventures offers three and six day kayak tours that include gourmet meals and sometimes even fresh fish pulled right out of the water.
+The area is also home to orca whales with several outfitters offering whale watching tours.
+The sheer thrill of viewing these incredible animals in the wild is something you’ll never forget.

 Formed by the confluence of six rivers, Copper Canyon is so vast it could swallow the Grand Canyon whole.
 Unlike the Grand Canyon, however, the Copper Canyon is verdant green with pine, fir, oak and fig trees.
 It offers the opportunity for all sorts of adventures, in addition to the scenic wonders of the canyon itself.
 Explore it on foot, by bike, on horseback or by whitewater rafting.
 You can also take a romantic train excursion, traversing through 86 tunnels and 39 bridges, and climbing as high as 8,000 feet to unforgettable vistas.
 You can even venture deep into the canyon floor to meet the Tarahumara people, observing and even participating in their simple, rustic way of life.